 Each student designs their own customized weighting for the different components of the course from the allowed ranges listed at right.
 Total weighting must add up to 100%.
-Each component is described in detail during class and feedback is provided on the first 1-Page Paper prior to the selection deadline, which is at the end of the second week of class.
+Each component is described in detail during class and feedback is provided on early work for each component prior to the selection deadline, which is at the end of the first 4 weeks of class.
 After the selection deadline passes all grading choices are final and cannot be changed.
 Three examples of the many possible combinations are shown below.
 Please use 5% increments.

 Course Component Allowed Range

 Mandatory Reflection 5%

 In-Class Activities 0-25%

-Collection of Written 1-Page Papers 35-50%
+Collection of 1-Page Written Essays 35-50%

-Telescope Moon Observing Project 0-35%
+8-Week Sun Observing Project 0-50%

 Cosmic Calendar Video Documentary Project 0-50%

-Example 1 Example 2 Example 3
+Example 1 Example 2 Example 3 Example 2

 Reflection 5% Reflection 5% Reflection 5%

 In-Class 15% In-Class 0% In-Class 20%

-1-Page Papers 35% 1-Page Papers 50% 1-Page Papers 50%
+1-Page Essays 35% 1-Page Essays 50% 1-Page Essays 50%

-Telescope Project 0% Telescope Project 25% Telescope Project 25%
+Sun Project 0% Sun Project 25% Sun Project 25%

 Cosmic Calendar 45% Cosmic Calendar 20% Cosmic Calendar 0%

 Total 100% Total 100% Total 100%